kritanksharma/Repo-1/README.md

 Its goals include speed, data integrity, and support for distributed, non-linear workflows.
 The purpose of <b>Git</b>is to manage a project, or a set of files, as they change over time.
 Git stores this information in a data structure called a repository.

-Why use Linux ?
+<strong>Why use Linux ?</strong>

-Linux makes very efficient use of the system's resources. ...
-This allows them to install Linux even on old hardware, thus helping in optimal use of all the hardware resources.
+Linux makes very efficient use of the system's resources.This allows them to install Linux even on old hardware, thus helping in optimal use of all the hardware resources.
 Linux runs on a range of hardware

 <strong>High stability:</strong> The Linux system is very stable and is not prone to crashes.
 The Linux OS runs exactly as fast as it did when first installed, even after several years.